visualpython/visualpython/README.md

 ## Mission & Vision
 **Mission** <br>
-To support technology and education so that anyone can leverage big data analytics to create a variety of social values.
+To support technology and education so that anyone can leverage big data analytical skills to create a variety of social values.

 **Vision** <br>
-To create an environment where everyone can learn and use big data analytics skills easily.
+To create an environment where everyone can learn and use big data analytical skills easily.

 ## Support Visual Python
 Love Visual Python? <br>